GrzegorzKrug/GeneticAlgoritm_CityPlan/README.md

 * Shuffle

-    In random positions random elements are places
+    In random positions random elements are placed

 All evolutions are rejected if they decrease score